 While child abuse and neglect cases are pending, children are provided with a lawyer to advocate on their behalf.
 However, when a parent’s rights are terminated and the case is "over," the State of Texas becomes the child's legal guardian.
 Incredibly, when a child needs an attorney the most, the child loses the right to counsel and often becomes totally reliant on overloaded CPS caseworkers to find a safe foster home, locate an adoptive family, and make sure the child’s educational, health, and emotional needs are met.

-CCLP's Child Advocacy Lab Program, launching in January 2014, will represent Houston children in long-term foster care who currently have no one to turn to for help.
-Law students, under the supervision of CCLP Director Ellen Marrus and supervising attorneys, put skills learned in the classroom into practice by zealously advocating on behalf of their clients.
+CCLP’s Child Advocacy Lab Program, which began in January 2014, represents Houston children in long-term foster care who currently have no one to turn to for help.
+Law students, under the supervision of CCLP Director Ellen Marrus and a supervising attorney, put skills learned in the classroom into practice by zealously advocating on behalf of their clients.